Epictetus/IProcess/README.md

   This project was formerly known as 'Barney'.

-__COST?__

-  If you're using IProcess for parallelism, a subprocess will cost you more than
-  a thread (in terms of time to create the subprocess, and the memory it consumes
-  - no implementation IProcess supports has a CoW-friendly garbage collector).

-  Even with the Global Interpreter Lock(GIL) on CRuby, for IO bound operations
-  it can run threads in parallel and may perform better.
-For long running
-  non-IO bound operations, though, parallel subprocesses usually outperform
-  CRuby threads.
-You should benchmark IProcess and threads for your
-  use-case before choosing either.
-IProcess may be better, or it may be worse.

 __OBJECTS__

   Not all Ruby objects can be shared but the majority can be.
 Proc objects,